-The American Oil & Gas Historical Society, which depends on donations, does not have resources for extensive research.
+The American Oil & Gas Historical Society, which depends on your support, does not have resources for extensive research.
 As AOGHS looks into forum queries as part of its energy education mission, investigations have revealed interesting stories like Mrs. Dysart’s Uraniu Well and Buffalo Bill’s Shoshone Oil Company; others have found questionable dealings during booms and “black gold” fever epidemics like Arctic Explorer turns Oil Promoter.

 Visit the Stock Certificate Q & A Forum for updates frequently added to the A-to-Z listing in Is my Old Oil Stock worth Anything?
 AOGHS will continue to look into forum queries, including these “in progress.”